All Israel

 The U.S. and Israel-backed organization had previously closed several distribution sites due to repeated incidents of shooting directed at Gaza civilians approaching the distribution sites along the IDF-designated routes to the sites.
 The IDF and Hamas have each blamed the other for the shootings, which have killed several people over the past week.

-The foundation later said that the distribution on Sunday was “organized and smooth.”
+The GHF later reported that the distribution on Sunday was “organized and smooth.”

-“Continuing on this path will lead to severe consequences,” said one of the text messages shown to Ynet
+“Continuing on this path will lead to severe consequences,” read one of the messages.

 “We are fully aware of what you are doing, and your every move is being closely monitored,” the threatening message continued.
 “We will not forgive your involvement in projects that damage the dignity of our people and serve suspicious agendas under the guise of humanitarian work.
 You will bear full responsibility for the consequences of your actions.”

 The GHF closed its aid distribution sites on Saturday in response to the threats, but reopened them on Sunday.
-Later on Sunday, the foundation said it had distributed over 10 million meals through its distribution centers in the several weeks since opening in mid-May.
+Later on Sunday, the foundation reported that it had distributed over 10 million meals through its distribution centers in several weeks since opening in mid-May.

 However, on Monday, those operations ran into repeated issues with GHF closing one site because of the large crowds and another shooting incident.